Faith Without Works Is Dead Commentary – The Truth About James 2 And What Works Really Means

 Faith Without Works Is Dead – What does it profit, my brethren, if someone says he has faith but does not have works?

 Here’s the truth about what kind of ‘works’ and ‘faith’ James is talking about.
 The Answer: James says, “For just as the body without the spirit is dead, so also faith without works is dead.”
 (James 2:26).
 It’s about real faith versus fake faith.

 The Religious Deception: James 2:17 says “Even so faith, if it has no works, is dead, being by itself.”
-Religion tell us James is talking about Christians who are not on fire with lots of works and puts fear in believers leading them to thing God is measuring our performance to determine if our faith, day by day.
-The idea is you better get there and do more so God will be pleased with you.
-Get the truth behind this verse with easy to understand commentary that explain the meaning of ‘faith without works’.
+Religion tells us James is talking about Christians who are not on fire with lots of works and puts fear in believers leading them to think God is measuring our performance to determine if our faith is real.
+The idea is you better get out there and do more so God will be pleased with you.
+Get the truth behind this verse with easy-to-understand commentary that explains the meaning of ‘faith without works’.

 Faith Without Works is Dead – James 2:17

 Did you know this is actually written to non-believers?

 Today we are to talk about this verse found in James 2:14 which reads “if someone says he has faith but he has no works?
 Can that faith save him?”